Oscar Hiljemark: Youth

-Hiljemark made his debut for Sweden U21 on 9 February 2011 in a 1–3 loss against Portugal U21.
-He captained Sweden U21 throughout their successful 2015 U21 European Championship campaign, in Czech Republic.
+Hiljemark made his debut for Sweden U21 on 9 February 2011 in a 1–3 defeat against Portugal.
+He captained the U21s throughout their successful 2015 U21 European Championship campaign, in the Czech Republic.

 Senior

-Hiljemark was selected for the annual training camp for the Sweden national team in January 2012.
+Hiljemark was selected for the Sweden national team's annual training camp in January 2012.
 He made his debut for Sweden in a friendly against Bahrain on 18 January 2012, scoring his first goal for his country.
 Due to his involvement with the U-21 squad, Hiljemark was not regularly selected for the senior team until after the 2015 U21 European Championship.
 He received his first big call-up to the senior side in November 2015 against Denmark for the UEFA Euro 2016 qualifying play-offs.
 He came on in the 81st minute of the second leg for Sebastian Larsson.
-Hiljemark then was announced to be one of the 23 players called up for Euro 2016 campaign.
+Hiljemark was then announced to be one of the 23 players called up for the Euro 2016 campaign.

 In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia, and played in the group stage games against South Korea and Mexico.

+Coaching career

+After retiring at the age of 28, Hiljemark embarked on a career as a coach, becoming the assistant of Danish football club AaB in 2021, being promoted to head coach in 2023.

+In 2024, he took over at Allsvenskan club IF Elfsborg.

+On 3 February 2026, Hiljemark was announced as the new head coach of Serie A club Pisa.

+On 8 June 2026, Hiljemark was sacked following Pisa's relegation to Serie B.